 Philadelphia Homicide + Murder Defense Lawyer

 Homicide charges are among the most serious offenses on the books.
-You might be overwhelmed by the potential consequence and feel there is no hope for your case, but an experienced lawyer can help protect your rights.
+You might be overwhelmed by the potential consequences and feel there is no hope for your case, but an experienced lawyer can help protect your rights.

 Homicide charges can range from severe murder charges to somewhat less severe charges for things like manslaughter.
 Remember, various other related charges often accompany homicide charges, and you should speak to a lawyer immediately.
-With so many ways a person might be charged with a homicide-related offense, it makes sense that penalties vary too.
+With so many ways a person might be charged with a homicide-related offense, it makes sense that penalties vary, too.
 While these charges can feel insurmountable, you are innocent until proven guilty.
 An experienced lawyer can help you protect your rights from overzealous police and prosecutors who want to sentence you before you even get a trial.

 Speak to our Philadelphia homicide and murder defense lawyers by calling The Law Offices of Lloyd Long at (215) 302-0171 and schedule a free review of your case and charges.